x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/batch-migration-of-legacy-public-folders.md

 - The Exchange 2010 server needs to be running Exchange 2010 SP3 RU8 or later.

-- In Microsoft 365 or=Office 365 and Exchange Online, you need to be a member of the Organization Management role group.
-This role group is different from the permissions assigned to you when you subscribe to Microsoft 365 or Office 365 or Exchange Online.
+- In Microsoft 365 or Office 365 and Exchange Online, you need to be a member of the Organization Management role group.
+This role group is different from the permissions assigned to you when you subscribe to Microsoft 365, Office 365, or Exchange Online.
 For details about how to enable the Organization Management role group, see [Manage role groups in Exchange Online](../../permissions-exo/role-groups.md).

 - In Exchange 2010, you need to be a member of the Organization Management or Server Management RBAC role groups.
 For details, see [Add Members to a Role Group](https://go.microsoft.com/fwlink/p/?LinkId=299212).